Photo: Michael White Photography

 this is me

-I set about living my life collaboratively by bringing people together using my steely determination and a dry sense of humour.
-I’m committed to challenging myself, others and the status quo.
+I love bringing people together—with a bit of determination and a dry sense of humour—and I’m always up for challenging myself, others, and the status quo.